amirhosseinchoghaei/Pars/README.md

 - Ability to report successful and unsuccessful calls
 - The possibility of multiple simultaneous calls with different messages
 - You can distinguish between active and inactive numbers

+- Made With Love By : AmirHossein Choghaei